 Before we dive in… Because of the real-time nature of these experiments, they only work for people on a RescueTime Premium plan–which updates every three minutes instead of every thirty minutes on the free plan.

-Not a RescueTime Premium user and want to try these features out?
-Sign up for our feedback program and get a free 14-day trial of RescueTime Premium.
+Not a RescueTime Premium user?
+Sign up for a free 14-day trial of RescueTime Premium.

 The Problem: There’s no way to get clear feedback about how focused you are at any given time